Crime and the Criminal Justice System

 - confiscation of your driver’s license.

 If the judge decides you should be committed to custody, you will be confined in some way.
-Usually the confinement is in a residential facility for juvenile delinquents, but it could also be in a treatment center for drug and alcohol abuse or psychiatric problems.
+Usually the confinement is in a correctional facility for juvenile delinquents, but it could also be in a treatment center for drug and alcohol abuse or psychiatric problems, or a foster care placement.
 DHSS may transfer you between facilities whenever they believe it is in your best interests.
-They are required to notify your lawyer and your parents or guardians whenever they move you.
-The judge cannot order you confined with adult prisoners, except for a short time in rare emergency situations.
-In areas where there are no facilities available specifically for juveniles, the court can order you confined to an adult facility, but juveniles must be in a section separate from adult prisoners.
+They are required to notify your parents or guardians, and your lawyer if you have one, whenever they move you.
+The judge cannot order you confined with adult prisoners.

 How long can my treatment plan last?

-The time limit for any treatment plan is two years or until you turn 19, whichever happens first.
-Supervision can be extended for up to two more years, as long as it ends before you turn 19.
+The time limit for any treatment plan whether incarceration, custody, or supervision is two years or until you turn 19, whichever happens first.
+Supervision can be extended by court order for up to two more years, as long as it ends before you turn 19.
 If it is in your best interests and you agree to it, the court can extend the period of supervision up to age 20.
+Your supervision can also be closed before two years if you complete the requirements of your treatment plan and are following rules.

 What happens if I don’t follow the plan?

 Whatever the court decides, you must follow the treatment plan carefully.
 If you violate any of the court orders, you could get a more restrictive treatment plan.
 For example, if the judge releases you on probation with a curfew, and you violate that curfew, you could be confined in an institution.
 If you are confined in a residential treatment facility, it is important to understand the rules of that facility, because violating the rules means you could be charged with a new act of delinquency.
-In serious cases of not cooperating with the treatment plan, the court could decide you are not amenable to treatment and try you as an adult, with the result that you might end up in an adult prison for many more years.
+In serious cases of not cooperating with the treatment plan, where a new act of delinquency is charged, the court could decide you are not amenable to treatment and try you as an adult, with the result that you might end up in an adult prison for many more years.

 Will I have a criminal conviction on my record if I am adjudicated delinquent?